mariosknl/music_store_front-end/README.md

 # React & Redux - Front-end / eMusic Store

-In this project, I created the front-end side of my application using React & Redux.
+In this project, you can see the front-end side of my application using React & Redux.
 There are validations when creating a new user.
-Also, an admin exists who is able to see some extra links in his navbar, providing him the ability to create new instruments.
-There are 5 different categories of instruments saved in the API and a generic link in the navbar showing all the instruments stores in the API.
-The Rails API is stored in Heroku while the React & Redux is located at Netlify.
-I divided this project into to different repositories so each one will work independently from the other.
+Also, an admin user exists who is able to see some extra links in the navbar, providing him/her the ability to create new instruments.
+As a guest user without an account, you can see visit every page and see the instruments.
+Users who have an account thoug, they have the option to pick their favorite instruments and see them as favorites next time they log in.
+There are 5 different categories of instruments saved in the API and a generic link in the navbar showing all the instruments stored in the API.
+Every category has its own individual url in which you can see more information about the each instrument.
+I'm using Framer Motion package for animating elements on my application.
 For the images, I'm using Firebase for storing them.
 Below, you can find the link to the back-end Rails API repository.
-The Readme file has also details about the project.
+The Readme file there has details about the back-end project.

 This repository is used for the front-end part of my application.